w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 - **CRITERIA 3D** [@bittelli2011criteria] to simulate the hydrological fluxes in the soil following Richard’s equations
 - Inputs
     - The *soil texture*
-    - "Default" settings for the *kiwi-plant* (e.g., shape of the tree roots / LAI)
+    - "Default" settings for the *kiwi-plant* (e.g., the shape of the tree roots / LAI)
     - *Watering system* based on a single dripper
     - *Weather conditions* from ARPAE
     - Different *watering patterns* (by changing watering intervals and the amount of supplied water)